milvus-io/milvus/.github/PULL_REQUEST_TEMPLATE.md

 **What type of PR is this?**

-API-change / bug / improvement / documentation / feature
+API-change / BUG / Improvement / Documentation / Feature

 **Which branch you want to cherry-pick to?**